bogdantoader/mywebsite-detailed/README.md

 which will start a server locally.

-To generate the website, change the baseUrl property in config.toml so that it uses the correct one (...maths.ox.ac.uk...), then run
+To generate the website, change the baseUrl property in config.toml so that it uses the correct one (bogdantoader.github.io) then run

 `hugo --theme=hugo-xmin`